dlt-science/science-notes/blogs/POSupd/POSupd.md

 `````{margin} **Proof-of-Stake (PoS)**
  Proof-of-Stake (PoS) is a consensus algorithm where participants, known as validators, demonstrate ownership of a certain amount of cryptocurrency to validate and create new blocks.
 Unlike PoW, PoS offers energy efficiency by not relying on extensive computational tasks and instead emphasises asset collateralisation for network security.
 `````
-Blockchain's trustless foundation removes the necessity for inter-party trust, with its security and decentralisation hinging on a fair consensus mechanisms while Proof-of-Work (PoW) and Proof-of-Stake (PoS) are currently the two most commonly used consensus protocols.
+Blockchain's trustless foundation removes the necessity for inter-party trust, with its security and decentralisation hinging on a fair consensus mechanism while Proof-of-Work (PoW) and Proof-of-Stake (PoS) are currently the two most used consensus protocols.
 Proof-of-Work (PoW) involves computating power competition and thus is criticised for its environmental footprint and potential inequities in mining.
 Conversely, Proof-of-Stake (PoS) operates on asset collateralisation i.e., tokens and is getting popular due to its energy efficiency but faces risks of wealth concentration.
-This article summarising Dr. Sheng-Nan Li's talk, which delves into the nuances and challenges of PoS protocols, especially focusing on staking and reward mechanisms {cite}`li2023effects`.
+This science note summarises Dr. Sheng-Nan Li's talk, which delves into the nuances and challenges of PoS protocols, especially focusing on staking and reward mechanisms {cite}`li2023effects`.

 ```{figure} images/PoS.drawio.png
 ---